Certificates

 If your Venafi zone is strict about the fields that are required or their values, you can use the cert-manager supported annotations to configure the certificate values.

-In order to apply these annotations to all ingresses managed by Atmosphere, you can use the ingress_global_annotations variable in your inventory which will apply the annotations to all ingresses.
+In order to apply these annotations to all ingresses managed by Atmosphere, you can use the atmosphere_ingress_annotations variable in your inventory which will apply the annotations to all ingresses. ingress_global_annotations variable is deprecated.

 cert-manager.io/subject-organizations: VEXXHOST, Inc.